zhuoqiw/ros-pylon/README.md

 ## For container (multistage built image typically)

-Two pieces of information should be setup properly on container:
+Three pieces of information should be setup properly on container:

 1. Copy the runtime package from /setup/opt/pylon to container's /opt/pylon
+1. Setup PYLON_ROOT to enable easy examples
 1. Copy ldconfig from /setup/etc/ld.so.conf.d/pylon.conf to container's /etc/ld.so.conf.d/pylon.conf and run ldconfig

 ```Dockerfile